Lionel Messi: Barcelona

 Messi continued to progress through his club's ranks at a rapid pace, debuting for four youth teams during the 2003–04 season.
 After being named player of the tournament in four separate international pre-season competitions with the Juvenil B, he played only one official match with the team before being promoted to the Juvenil A. In the Juvenil A he scored 18 goals in 11 league games.
-Messi was then one of several youth players called up to strengthen a depleted first team during the international break.
-French winger Ludovic Giuly explained that Messi caught everyone's attention in a training session with Frank Rijkaard's first team: "He destroyed us all...
-They were kicking him all over the place to avoid being ridiculed by this kid, he just got up and kept on playing.
+During the international break, Messi was one of several youth players called up to strengthen the depleted first team.
+Ludovic Giuly, one of Barcelona's wingers, described Messi's performance during a training session: "He destroyed us all ...
 He would dribble past four players and score a goal.
-Even the team's starting centre-backs were nervous.
+Even the team's starting centre-backs were nervous ...
 He was an alien."

-"It seemed as if he had been playing with us all his life."

-— – Barcelona's then assistant coach Henk ten Cate on Messi's first-team debut.

-At 16 years, four months, and 23 days old, Messi made his first-team debut when he came on in the 75th minute during a friendly against José Mourinho's Porto on 16 November 2003.
-His performance, creating two chances and a shot on goal, impressed the technical staff, and he subsequently began training daily with the club's reserve side, Barcelona B, as well as weekly with the first team.
-After his first training session with the senior squad, Barça's new star player, Ronaldinho, told his teammates that he believed the 16-year-old would become an even better player than himself.
-Ronaldinho soon befriended Messi, whom he called "little brother".
-This greatly eased Messi's transition into the first team.
+At 16 years old, Messi made his first-team debut when he came on in the 75th minute during a friendly against FC Porto on 16 November 2003.
+His performance impressed the technical staff, and he subsequently began training daily with the club's reserve team, Barcelona B, as well as weekly with the first team.
+After Messi's first training session with the senior squad, Barcelona's new star player Ronaldinho told his teammates that he believed the 16-year-old would become an even better player than himself.
+Ronaldinho called Messi "little brother", and his friendship greatly eased Messi's transition onto the first team.